-Welcome to Connecticut - New Haven Region - South Central
+Great Things to Do in New Haven South Central CT.

-Art and architecture are not the only pleasures offered by the New Haven region on the south-central coast of Connecticut, but if those are your interests, get thee to Yale University, where visitors can find art and architecture on an Ivy League scale.
+Art and architecture are not the only pleasures offered by the New Haven region on the south-central coast of Connecticut, but if those are your interests, get to Yale University, where visitors can find art and architecture on an Ivy League scale.
 The Yale University Art Gallery presents works by van Gogh, Manet, and Picasso, while the Yale Center for British Art offers the largest collection of this kind in the United States.
-For art of a more comical bent, 60,000 pieces of cartoon art and a cartoon theater are waiting at the Barker Character, Comic & Cartoon Museum in Cheshire.
-And the Shubert Performing Arts Center in New Haven is a center of lively theater.
+Yale offers tours of its campus, with an emphasis on its classic architecture.
+For performance art, the Shubert Performing Arts Center in New Haven is a center of lively theater.
 The classic New Haven Green is cheek-to-cheek with many Yale properties, and encircled by lots of fun places to dine and shop.